Faction: All Factions

 If you don't get an instant reply, it probably means that Helpbot has a long line of /tells.
 I suggest you have some patience and wait a bit, or try again a few minutes later.

-There are very rare times when Helpbot may not be available in-game, in which case you are likely to receive a 'user is not logged in' and/or ''user inbox is full' message due to the thousands of players using the bot..
+When Helpbot is not available in-game, you are will receive a 'user is not logged in' and/or 'user inbox is full' message due to the thousands of players using the bot.
+In that case, try one of the alternative bots mentioned in the Introduction.

 Information originally provided by Windguaerd.